 I don’t often tell writers to write their story without recommending that they thoughtfully consider three things:

-1. HOW they want to tell it
+1. HOW you want to tell it

 this relates to genre.
 I do not recommend mixing nonfiction/self-help/Christian living with memoir.
 Choose one.
 For those who understand this: don't be double-minded.
 Be stable-minded and decisive about what is the best way to tell your story.
 Research the memoir, autobiography, and the nonfiction/self-help, Christian living/spiritual growth books.
 Find out why most agents, editors, and publishers say the former do not work best for first-time authors.

-2. WHY they want to tell it
+2. WHY you want to tell it

 Is it for you?—"I just want to tell my story, because..."